|

 For a switch, he ordered a factory Toyota fog lamp switch and installed it in a blank place in the dash next to the actual fog lamp switch.

-French finally killed his first Coyote, although to be fair he didn't call it out as it ran out in front of his new 2500HD and lost.
+French finally knocked down his first Coyote, although to be fair he didn't call it out as it ran out in front of his new 2500HD Pickup and lost.

-With winter approaching I sourced a set of steel wheels to mount my winter tires on.
+With winter approaching I sourced a set of steel wheels for the truck on which to mount winter tires.
 The stock 20" Aluminum Rims were terribly corroded when I bought the truck, Hickman Motors replaced all four without hassle under warranty so I did not want to subject them to the harsh elements of winter driving.
 The new wheels were originally silver, I painted them black for a sleeker look.

-After nearly freezing to death on an ATV run with French & his new Yamaha Grizzly I went out the following day and picked up this Heat Demon heated grip & thumb warmer kit at Honda One.
-Its a fantastic kit and easy to install.
+After nearly freezing to death on an ATV run with French & his new Yamaha Grizzly I went out the following day and picked up this Heat Demon heated grip & thumb warmer kit for Project Foreman at Honda One.
+It's a fantastic kit and was easy to install.

-With the December Canadian Tire Flyer sales in full swing I came across an awesome deal on a new tool box 60% off!
-I jumped at the opportunity to have a sensible tool box to organise everything in and picked up 4 sections.
+With the Canadian Tire Christmas Flyer in full swing I came across a crazy good deal on a new tool box at 60% off!
+I jumped at the opportunity to have a sensible tool box to organise all my tools, I picked up four sections.

-Earlier the summer I installed this bed slide that I bartered for from Don French and continues to work quite well for my application.
+Earlier this past summer I installed this bed slide I purchased from Don French, it continues to work perfectly for my application.
 I can load all my parts bins and tools on the slide and pull it out when I need to access them as opposed to climbing in and rolling up the tonneau cover every time.
 I can even carry my ATV on the slide as it's rated for 1500lbs.

-One of my last projects in the old shed was replacing the bumper on my REV that I broke last year running over a tree.
+One of my last projects in the old shed was replacing the bumper on Project Powertek REV that I broke last year running over a tree.

 There was nothing else damaged but it was still a PITA to get everything lined up properly eventually having to widen some of the bolt holes to get it to fit properly.

-The following spring (2014) we said goodbye to Mount Pearl and moved into our own house in Torbay which has a 12x20" detached garage with nice concrete floor that's finished outside and nothing inside (yet).
+The following spring (2014) we said goodbye to Mount Pearl rental home and moved into our new house in Torbay.
+The new house has a 12x20" detached garage with nice concrete floor that's finished outside and nothing inside (yet).

-This old shed served me well continuing work on a bunch of projects in the 7 years we there, but I truly look forward to our new location and new adventures!
+This old 12x16' shed served me well working on a bunch of projects the past seven years, I truly look forward to our new location and new adventures!